crate/cratedb-guide/docs/feature/search/fts/usage.md

 (search-basics)=
+(search-fts-usage)=
 (search-tutorial-netflix)=

 # Full-Text: Exploring the Netflix Catalog

-In this tutorial, we will explore how to manage a dataset of Netflix titles, making use of CrateDB Cloud's full-text search capabilities.
+In this usage guide, we will explore how to manage a dataset of Netflix titles, making use of CrateDB Cloud's full-text search capabilities.
 Each entry in our imaginary dataset will have the following attributes: